danielcompton/utrecht/README.md

 * HikariCP database pool
 * Simple api
 * Support for transactions (all isolations) and prepared queries
-* Optional interfaces for 'component' and 'codependent'
+* Optional interfaces for 'component' and 'codependence

 ## Usage